 Adaptive sweats remain one of our most popular items for anyone needing assistance dressing.
 Tops wrap to the back allowing the wearer to slip arms in from the front, while side-zip pants make a large opening for easier on/off.
 Numerous colors of solids and prints to choose from.

-Choose from two rear closure sweater styles.
-Our acrykic sweater comes in a wrap back style for double comfort and coverage.
-Our all cotton simply snaps straight down the back with a padded binding that guards against presure points.
+Our all cotton sweater simply snaps straight down the back with a padded binding that guards against pressure points.

 We carry a huge selection of adaptive sleepwear.
-All gowns wrap to the back to avoid presure points.
+All gowns wrap to the back to avoid pressure points.

 Women’s Alzheimer’s Clothing – Inappropriate Undresser